The Hatfield House

 That is why his tours bothered me so much.

-King James' invisibility was so complete and made him so happy that he visited an average of about once every two weeks for quite a few years.
+King James' invisibility was so complete and made him so happy that he visited Hatfield an average of about once every two weeks for quite a few years.
 Mostly in secret.
-The Chinese Bedroom was originally part of his exclusive permanent apartment.
-Then again both Robert and I were involved in the top levels of England's government so he had a good excuse.
+I think the Chinese Bedroom was originally part of his exclusive permanent apartment.
+Then again both Robert and I were involved in the top levels of England's government so he had a good excuse to visit.
 However, protocol was such that we were supposed to go to the king and were happy to do so.
 It was not supposed to be the other way around.
 He would leave from London for his estate, Theobalds, and then change to a plain carriage on the way or after he got there.
 Then he would cut over to Hatfield House where no spies ever thought to look for him (or if they did they did not want to tangle with us Cecil's who were the spy masters of England).
 Hatfield is only about 8 miles from Theobalds so it did not take very long to travel the distance.
-In fact in bad weather when there was lots of show or mud it was often faster to travel to Hatfield from London via Theobalds (now the A10) than to go directly (via what is now the A1.
+In fact in bad weather when there was lots of show or mud it was often faster to travel to Hatfield from London via Theobalds (now the A10 and M25) than to go directly (via what is now the A1).

 seen the old seats for the theatre?
 They were dark brown and looked